 The falls are made up of 3 distinctive areas.
 An “upper”, “middle”, and “lower” section.

 The middle and lower sections are shallow throughout making them the best spots for lounging and for the kids to play.
 The upper is a little deeper (in spots) but not by much.
-However, there is a very small sliding rock and a small area for jumping at the top.

 The middle section is also shallow and has a small sandy beach area.
 From here you can look down into the lower falls or upwards at the upper falls.
 In between the upper and lower is a small sliding rock and a very cool canyon-like section.
 At the bottom of the sliding rock is this long and narrow spot where the rocks on both sides rise up 6 to 8 feet and you can swim below it in chest deep water.
 The rocks under the water are very uneven so watch your step but it is one of the more unique rock and river formations we have seen in North Georgia.